 Through verses shaped by grief and love, Meem Ayien continues the path once walked by Palestinian poets such as Mahmoud Darwish, whose writing gave language to exile and identity.
 This book reminds us that to speak is to resist, and to remember is to exist.

-You, The Witness: Palestinian Poetry Book
+You, The Witness: Palestinian Poetry Book.

 One of the most powerful modern contributions to Palestinian literature is the book You, The Witness, published by Daastan on Meraqissa.